Optimal Regularized Online Allocation by Adaptive Re-Solving: Applications

 The empirical dual problem and its population version can be explicitly written as

 which is in line with \cite{li2021online}.
 Here the index $b_{it}$ means the $i$-column of $b_t$.
 For a given dual variable $\lambda$, we make the primal decision by $x_{it}:= D\mathbb{I}(v_{it}-b_{it}^\top\lambda>0)$ if the resource constraints are not violated.
-Then, under the same locally strongly convex and non-degeneracy assumptions, we can make optimal decisions by choosing $\lambda_t$ as the $O(t^{-1})$-optimal solution (or $O(t^{-3/2})$-optimal solution for stochastic optimizer) of $\bar{D}_t(\lambda,d_t)$.
-Towards that end, an $O(\log T)$ regret is attainable, which improves prior result \citep{li2021online} .
+Then, under the same locally strongly convex and non-degeneracy assumptions, we can make optimal decisions by choosing approximate solution $\lambda_t$.
+Towards that end, an $O(\log T)$ regret is attainable, which improves prior result \citep{li2021online}.
+Assumption \ref{asm:k-thmoment} seems stronger than the smoothness of expected primal solutions because the former implies the latter.
+However, in the case of linear programming they are actually equivalent because, for any $\delta>0$, we have